grahampugh/recipes-yaml/README.md

-# grahampugh-recipes
+# grahampugh-recipes in yaml format

 A few recipes not found elsewhere.
 To use them, enter the following command:

-    autopkg repo-add grahampugh-recipes
+    autopkg repo-add grahampugh/recipes-yaml

 Note that some recipes in this repo are designed to help package up software that is not publicly available.
 As such, those recipes have no `.download` recipe.
 Those recipes have their own `README` files to give further instruction.

-## What is the YAML folder?
+## Wait, these are all yaml files!

 I write my recipes as `yaml` files, and then convert them to `plist` format when I'm done.
 I find constructing the recipes much nicer in `yaml` format, and it ensures a consistent `plist` structure (e.g. alphabetised input keys).

-You can safely ignore the contents of the `YAML` folder if you wish.
 If, on the other hand, you are interested in this technique, take a look at https://github.com/grahampugh/plist-yaml-plist

+The recipes in plist format are available at autopkg/grahampugh-recipes